bc-ticketing/identity-approver/README.md

 To Send SMS, the Services of [Twillio](https://www.twilio.com/sms) are used.
 Therefore you need to create an Account with Twillio.
 Add your Tokens to the application.yml file.

+### Validating Person with ID Card and Selfie

+To Validate the MRZ of the ID Card, Teseract is used.
+Pleas specify the path of the Tesseract Model.
+To check, if the Selfie and the picture on the ID is from the same Person, AWS Rekognition is used.
+Provide the AWS User credentials in the Application.yml file.

 ### Database

 As Database, you can use any Database, just specify it in the application.yml file